Central Heating Radiators - Aluminium - Stainless Steel - Mild Steel - Cast Iron

 Central heating radiators have blossomed over the last few decades.
 No longer are you limited to white, grey or black radiators made of cast iron.
 If you decide to visit us, you'll notice our radiator showroom is graced with an array of futuristic creations of all shapes and colours.
 But one important first decision is your choice of radiator material.
 Your major options are cast iron, mild steel, stainless steel or aluminium radiators.
 To help you pick the best radiator material for you, here's a look at the upsides and downsides of the three materials.

 Cast iron radiators are most popular with people who want a Victorian ambiance in their homes.
-But you should be aware that you can now get stainless steel radiators that give you the retro look of a cast iron radiator, complete with kitschy claw feet.
+But you should be aware that you can now get steel multicolumn radiators that give you the retro look of a cast iron radiator, in either wall mounted, fixed floor mounted or with traditional cast iron feet.
+We have a multicolumn radiators direct from factory option which gives us over 3,000 sizes in 188 colours and 33 special finishes made to order in Italy to your personal requirements with at least 35% off manufacturer's recommended retail prices.

 Mild steel is a material most commonly associated with the more conventional panel style radiator, although it is very commonly used in designer styles due to its low cost and efficiency when offered in a painted finish.
 In fact, some of the models we offer such as the Ovale radiator does offer painted mild steel and polished and brushed stainless options.